kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

+---
+description: "Explains Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, and Undertow configuration.
+Use when working with @HttpController, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith."
+agent:
+  use_when: "Use this file for Kora docs or implementation questions about Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, and Undertow configuration; key triggers include @HttpController, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith, HttpServerModule, UndertowHttpServerModule."
+---

 Module provides a thin layer of abstraction over HTTP server libraries to create HTTP request handlers using both declarative-style annotations and imperative-style annotations.